compmem/smile/docs/grating.rst

         std_dev=10, color_one='green', color_two='red')
 This is the same parameters as the above example except the colors have changed.
-The colors can either be set by changing 3 list values between zero and one or by using plain English color terms.
+The colors can either be set by changing 3 list values between zero and one or by using plain English color names as strings.
 Also, the std_dev has been set to a smaller value, making the grating smaller due to the mask being smaller:

 .. image:: _static/red_green_smaller_std_dev.png